 1. Swimsuit (Innerwear): Throughout the day, you will repeatedly get wet.
 I’d wear a bikini top and bottom inside your outfit for comfort.
 Prepare two sets if you can, so you can hang dry overnight and alternate the next day.

 2. Rashguard & Running Shorts (Outerwear): I wore a rashguard and running shorts over a bikini.
 (Also, prepare two sets if you can.)
 They not only protected my skin from the blazing sun but also dried quickly.
 If you prefer a tank top as many others do, you can.
 But just know that you will get a suntan or even burn at the end of the day.
 No matter what you choose, I’d not recommend walking down the street with a bikini top (or birth suit for boys).
-Please respect rather conservative local culture.
+Please respect relatively conservative local culture.
 If you want suntan, you better go to a beach or swimming pool.

 3. Water shoes: Many people wear flip-flops, and it’s okay to do so.
 But those get slippery.
 I’d recommend wearing water shoes for comfort and mobility.
 And you would want to pack them before getting to Thailand.
 I didn’t really look for them, but I also didn’t see any stores selling them in the city.